rizwanahmed1981/Full-Stack-ToDo-application2/README.md

 # Console Task App

-A simple console-based task management application built with Python.
+A simple console-based task management application built with Python featuring a modern Rich UI.

 ## Features

 - Add tasks with title and optional description
-- View all tasks with ID, Title, Status, and Description
+- View all tasks with ID, Title, Status, and Description in a rich table format
 - Update existing tasks
 - Delete tasks
-- Mark tasks as complete/incomplete
+- Mark tasks as complete/incomplete with visual indicators
 - Clean exit functionality
+- Enhanced user interface with Rich styling

 ## Installation